matter-labs/ansible-en-role/README.md

 ## Usage

+For a very simple minimal working example, see example_playbooks directory

-Minimal required variables that has to be set:
+Minimal required variables that have to be set:

 ```yaml
 database_name: ""